rubino25/RatOS/site/docs/configuration/filament_sensors.md

 # Filament Sensors

-RatOS supports multiple sensor types that are toolhead aware.
+RatOS supports multiple sensor types that are toolhead-aware.
 These sensors can be combined to work together.
-Configure them as described, there are no other changes needed.
+Configure them as described - no other changes are needed.

-When combining toolhead and bowden sensors then each sensor has only one function.
-The Toolhead sensor reacts to the insert detection and the bowden sensor is responsible for the runout detection.
-This has the benefit that one doesnt need to open a heated chamber and remove the bowden tube to remove the old filament, it will be ejected and can be easily removed at the end of the bowden tube.
+When combining toolhead and bowden sensors, each sensor has a specific function.
+The toolhead sensor handles insert detection while the bowden sensor is responsible for runout detection.
+This has the benefit that you don't need to open a heated chamber and remove the bowden tube to remove old filament - it will be ejected and can be easily removed at the end of the bowden tube.

 :::info
-Sensors can be temporarily deactivated by disabling them in the mainsail user interface.
+Sensors can be temporarily deactivated in the Mainsail user interface.
 :::

 :::info
-If a sensor shows detected if no filament is loaded and empty if a filament is loaded, inverse the `switch_pin` by adding or removing a `!` in front of the pin name.
-The sensor state will be displayed in the mainsail user interface.
+If a sensor shows "detected" when no filament is loaded and "empty" when filament is loaded, invert the `switch_pin` by adding or removing a `!` in front of the pin name.
+The sensor state will be displayed in the Mainsail user interface.
 :::

 ### Supported Sensors